MaineHealth Lyme disease researcher Dr. Robert Smith. Derek Davis/Staff Photographer

 Chronic Lyme, which is estimated to occur in 5% to 20% of Lyme disease cases, can persist for months, even years, after the patient becomes infected with Lyme disease.
 Symptoms include fatigue, body aches, joint pain, lightheadedness, insomnia, depression and anxiety.

-About 1,000 patients with a Lyme infection, including hundreds of Maine patients, will be enrolled in the five-year study to help scientists determine what is causing symptoms to continue long after the infection has run its course.
+About 1,000 patients who become infected with Lyme disease, including hundreds of Maine patients, will be enrolled in the five-year study to help scientists determine what is causing symptoms to continue long after the infection has run its course.

-Patients will be recruited for the study through their primary care practices starting next spring.
-That is the only way a patient can be enrolled, and people who currently have Lyme disease will not be able to enroll in the study by contacting MaineHealth.
+Patients will be recruited for the study through their primary care practices starting in the spring.
+That is the only way a patient can be enrolled.
+People who currently have Lyme disease will not be able to enroll in the study by contacting MaineHealth.

 Dr. Robert Smith, director of the Vector-Borne Disease Lab at the MaineHealth Institute of Research, said the aim of the research is to learn what is the root cause of chronic Lyme disease, which could lead to effective treatments.